inet-framework/inet/showcases/wireless/neuralnetwork/doc/index.rst

 ..
 Analytical error models are accurate to some extent, however, they are not well suited to corner cases

+Error models are implemented as submodules of receiver modules, and compute the packet error rate, bit error rate or symbol error rate of receptions.

+The default setting in radios is packet level simulation, with the analytical error models, such as the NIST error model in 802.11 or the APSK error model with APSKRadio.

 The default analytical error models in INET are generally accurate, except for some corner cases, which can be abundant in simulations.
+Symbol-level simulations are very accurate even in corner cases where the analyitcal ones are not, but very computationally intensive. **TODO** confusing...error models or simulations?

-Symbol-level simulations are very accurate even in corner cases where the analyitcal ones are not, but very computationally intensive.
+The default analytical error models in INET are generally accurate, except for some corner cases, which can be abundant in simulations.
+Symbol-level simulations are very accurate even in corner cases where the analyitcal ones are not, but very computationally intensive. **TODO** confusing...error models or simulations?

 ..
 Neural-network-based error models aim to/can potentially achieve the accuracy of symbol level simulations, and the speed of analytical models.